tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Time-Writeup.md

 ![timerBackup](/assets/{{ imgDir }}/timerBackup.png)

 If we check the file permissions of the script by executing `ls -l /usr/bin/timer_backup.sh`, we can see that we are actually the owner of the file.
 This means that we can change its content.
 At this point, we could add our reverse shell payload to the file to get a shell as `root`.
 However, the shell would only be working for 10 seconds since the process is restarted every 10 seconds.
 A better solution is to configure SSH for the `root` user so that we can obtain a `root` shell by connecting to the target over SSH.
-To do this, we start by executing `ssh-keygen -f ./id_rsa` to generate a RSA key pair.
+To do this, we start by executing `ssh-keygen -f ./id_rsa` to generate an RSA key pair.
 We use the `-f` flag to specify that the generated private and public key should be saved in the current directory.

 ![keygen](/assets/{{ imgDir }}/keygen.png)